 Summer also meant the annual family road trip.
 At various points in my childhood I lived in New York, Amsterdam and Vienna… and while the destination of the road trips naturally varied accordingly to their starting points, much about each trip remained the same; dad squeezing one more bag into the intricate puzzle that was our car’s trunk and never stopping for directions; mom smearing suntan lotion on our faces; and my brother and I bickering in the backseat.

 Which leads me to this summer.
-I’m the dad now, with a wonderful wife and a sweet toddler who’s almost two and a half.
+I’m the dad now, with a wonderful wife and a sweet daughter who’s seven and a half.
 Is it some sort of amnesia that makes me forget or at least minimize the challenges our parents faced on those long family road trips?
 Instead it’s all a blur in my head of slightly faded, white-edged photos of us at National Parks, European landmarks and road-side dinners.
-Am I crazy to feel the urge to hit the road so soon with my young family?
+Am I crazy to feel the urge to hit the road for days in such close proximity?

-Sure the price of gas is getting higher and will likely get much higher still before summer arrives, sure my sweet little girl is probably too young to really remember anything we do or see when she gets older.
-But we, the parents will remember it.
-And some day these soon to be halcyon tinted memories will be all we have of these days when I could still carry my little girl in my arms… the days when she’d still let me carry her… the days when she still thought dad’s a kinda cool guy.
+Sure the price of gas is great, though will likely get a bit higher before summer arrives, sure my sweet daughter may not fully appreciate Nat’l Park ranger talks or historical markers, and may not even remember them when she gets older.
+But we, the parents will remember.
+And someday these soon-to-be halcyon tinted memories will be all we have of these times when our daughter still wanted to spend time with us… the days when she still thought dad’s a kinda cool guy.

 So, about the title of this blog.
 I remember one childhood trip where for hundreds of miles we encountered road signs every 20 miles or so exhorting us to stop and “SEE THE AMAZING THING!”
 That sort of thing is quite irresistible to little boys.
 So as the miles went by and we passed more and more signs for the “AMAZING THING” my brother and I begged for my dad to stop when we got there.
 And to his credit, he did.
 It turned out the AMAZING THING was a bit less than amazing… but that’s not the point.